envytools/envytools/docs/hw/memory/nv1-vram.rst

 effectively making it unusable.

-.. _nv1-pramht-mmio:
-.. _nv1-pramfc-mmio:
-.. _nv1-pramro-mmio:
-.. _nv1-pramunk1-mmio:
-.. _nv1-pramunk2-mmio:
-.. _nv1-pramin-mmio:

 RAMIN access areas
 ==================

-The MMIO ranges that are mapped to VRAM areas are:
+The MMIO ranges that are mapped to RAMIN areas are:

 .. space:: 8 nv1-pramht 0x8000 RAMHT access